ankitkcn/devopsbro/docs/Progress/01 - GIT Basics.md

 Git is not just a tool to store code.
 It’s a system that reflects the **real dynamics of creative work**: parallel ideas, experimentation, review, and assembly.

-Would you like me to now follow this with the underlying object model (blobs, trees, commits) showing how Git internally tracks this evolution with content hashes?